juanantonio284/notes_on_writing/big_summary_penguin_punct.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Chapter 9: Miscellaneous

-[It's probably better to look in *Oxford Style Manual*/*New Hart's Rules* for most topics that would fall in this section]
+[It's probably better to look in *New Hart's Rules*/*Oxford Style Manual* for most topics that would fall in this section]

 ### Priority Among Punctuation Marks